 A Master of Science degree with a major in Reliability and Maintainability Engineering is offered through an interdepartmental program.
 Both thesis and non-thesis options are available.
-See the catalog listings for the appropriate department in the College of Engineering and the Department of Statistics, Operations and Management Science for more information about the courses offered.
+See the catalog listings for the appropriate department in the Tickle College of Engineering and the Department of Statistics, Operations, and Management Science for more information about the courses offered.
 The program can be completed on campus or through distance delivery.
-The Reliability and Maintainability Engineering Program Coordinator is the curricular contact for all Reliability and Maintainability Engineering majors.
+The Reliability and Maintainability Engineering Program Director is the curricular contact for all Reliability and Maintainability Engineering majors.

 Students, with the concurrence of their graduate committee, may choose between a thesis option and a non-thesis project option.
 The chosen coursework must be approved by the graduate student's major professor and committee.
 After the completion of the formal program coursework and research, the student must pass an oral examination conducted by his/her graduate committee.
-The committee will include the student's major professor, the Reliability and Maintainability Engineering program coordinator (or his/her appointee), and another faculty member at the rank of assistant professor or above.
+The committee will include the student's major professor, the Reliability and Maintainability Engineering program director (or his/her appointee), and another faculty member at the rank of assistant professor or above.

 Specific requirements of the thesis option are a minimum of 30 semester hours including: